gassergalalali/MST-IST-5520-SP2020-Group-7/Variables.md

         <td>
 Square Foot Area of Finished Basement Flag</td>
         <td>
-1 = Final square foot area of finishedbasement at time of completion has been changed0 = No changing done</td>
+1 = Final square foot area of finishedbasement at time of completion has been changed </br> 0 = No changing done</td>
         <td>
 Relationships of changed values to other values will be different.</td>
     </tr>